tommason14/hugo-blog/themes/hugo-resume/README.md

 ### Publications
 Similar to projects, create them under `publications`.
 Include any papers, speaking engagements, articles, etc.

-Modified template so if YAML contains `featured : false`, the article doesn't show on webpage.

 ### Template params

 All personal information outside the above details is captured by params in [`config.toml`](https://github.com/eddiewebb/hugo-resume/blob/master/exampleSite/config.toml)